Quick! Take this survey:

 If you answered yes to any of these questions, I have good news: Your kids are completely normal!
-But short of dragging them across broken glass or hot coals, how can you teach them to embrace the steps of the process as a natural, expected part of writing?
+But short of dragging them across broken glass or hot coals, how can you teach your struggling homeschool teen writer to embrace the steps of the process as a natural, expected part of writing?

 Writing Is Hard Work

-If you’ve not used a formal writing program before, it’s possible that the writing process is new to your children.
+If you’ve not used a formal writing program before, it’s possible that the writing process is new to your students.
 Regardless, they’re not alone.
-I wish there were a magic wand I could wave over them to help them like it better, but in truth, writing is hard work, and it takes time and discipline.
+I wish I could wave a magic wand over them to help them like it better, but in truth, writing is hard work, and it takes time and discipline.

-Unless they’re making lists, journaling, or emailing a friend, most writing does require planning, drafting, editing, and revising.
+Unless students are making lists, journaling, or emailing a friend, most writing does require planning, drafting, editing, and revising.
 This would be true whether you use WriteShop, some other writing program, or simply create your own writing assignments.

-So . . . how do we go about helping reluctant writers grasp the importance of the writing process?
+So . . . how do you go about helping your struggling homeschool teen writer grasp the importance of the writing process?